Raac: Kinmel Bay school closes after concrete found

 In a letter to parents, Ysgol Maes Owen's headteacher said the risk at this point at the school was very low.

-Children in Year 3 and below would be sent home with a work pack for the next two days, the school said, while pupils from year 4 to year 6 and 6 would be able to access their learning remotely.
+Children in Year 3 and below would be sent home with a work pack for the next two days, the school said, while pupils from year 4 to year 6 would be able to access their learning remotely.

 Reinforced autoclaved aerated concrete (RAAC) is a lightweight material that was used between the 1950s and 1990s.